-- · an actual basis; - a pro forma basis after giving effect as of December 16, 2020 to (i) the issuance of 30,840,328 ordinary shares in the H2 2020 Private Placements and the receipt of proceeds therefrom in the amount of €16,139,916; (ii) the issuance of 13,990,411 ordinary shares in the H2 2020 Bond Conversions representing a total impact on shareholders' equity of €6,250,000; (iii) the issuance of 171,717 ordinary shares in the H2 2020 Warrant Conversions and the receipt of proceeds therefrom in the amount of €46,364; and (iv) the issuance of €3 million of convertible notes in the H2 2020 Convertible Note Financing and the receipt of proceeds therefrom recorded at redemption value in the amount of €3,000,000; and - a pro forma as adjusted basis to give further effect to the issuance and sale of ADSs (representing ordinary shares) in the offering at an assumed offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and the application of net proceeds from the offering described under "Use of Proceeds."
+- · an actual basis; - a pro forma basis after giving effect as of January 18, 2021 to (i) the issuance of 30,840,328 ordinary shares in the H2 2020 Private Placements and the receipt of proceeds therefrom in the amount of €16,139,916; (ii) the issuance of 13,990,411 ordinary shares in the H2 2020 Bond Conversions representing a total impact on shareholders' equity of €5,022,000; (iii) the issuance of 1,121,256 ordinary shares in the Warrant Conversions and the receipt of proceeds therefrom in the amount of €302,739; (iv) the issuance of €3 million of convertible notes in the H2 2020 Convertible Note Financing and the receipt of proceeds therefrom (€2,885 thousand) recorded for both cash and cash equivalents and current liabilities with a redemption value in the amount of €3 million; (v) the repayment in cash of €863 thousand corresponding to the remaining 30 convertible notes that were issued to ATLAS at redemption value in the amount of €750 thousand; (vi) the proceeds of the CIR receivable financing in the amount of €1,953,518; (vii) the repayment of €1,833 thousand of the carrying amount of the Kreos loan; and (viii) the repayment of €136 thousand of the BpiFrance loans. - a pro forma as adjusted basis to give further effect to the issuance and sale of 1,200,000 ADSs (representing 12,000,000 ordinary shares) in the offering at an assumed offering price of \$16.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and the application of net proceeds from the offering described under "Use of Proceeds."